CAMRIS Policy and Procedures

 The safety considerations and discussions are:

-1. Is the nature of the implant or FB magnetic?
-Will there be a torque or force exerted upon it could cause it to dislodge or move?
-The amount of torque exerted on the implant or FB will be based on the implant/FB size, the maximum gradient field the implant is exposed to and the materials making up the implant/FB
+1. Is the nature of the implant or foreign body (‘FB’) magnetic?
+Will there be a torque or force exerted upon it that could cause it to dislodge or move?
+The amount of torque exerted on the implant or FB will be based on the implant/FB size, the maximum gradient field the implant is exposed to and the materials making up the implant/FB.

 2. Will the implant/FB heat up and possibly damage surrounding tissue when exposed to the RF energy used for MR imaging.
 This possibility is based on many factors.